 When you claim a task from Available Tasks, you will be taken to the Task Detail page.
 This page contains all the important information you need to complete your task and is broken up into sections.

 Initial details: launch button, unclaim and due date

 The top of your task page holds all of the important information about your deadline, as well as actions you can take to interact with the task.

 - Task ID – This is the unique ID number assigned to each task.
 You should refer to this when contacting Online Support.

-- Launch button – Use this button to launch Scripta, our transcription editor.
+- Launch button – Use this button to launch Scripta, our transcription editor for Timed Transcription tasks.

 - Due – This is when your task is due in your local time.
 You can also see how much time is remaining on your task below this date.

 - Logout – Logs you out of the Community Portal.

 - Close – Returns you to your Dashboard.

 - Unclaim – This lets you unclaim the task and returns the task to the Recorded page.
 When a task is unclaimed, you are unable to view or claim it again.